Mexico’s upstream regulator has awarded oil and natural gas marketing services contracts to Trafigura Group Pte Ltd. and CFEnergia.

 Neither of the discoveries is yet producing, although Eni has said it expects commercial oil in the first half of 2019.

 The other two PSA contracts are for blocks that the government assigned to Pemex after the energy reforms began in 2013, with an option to migrate to the new legal regime.

 The state oil company moved the offshore Ek Balam block to a PSA contract in May.
-Output from this field averaged 34,561 b/d of crude and 6.3 MMcf/d of gas in September, according to CNH.
+Output from this field during September averaged 34,561 b/d of crude and 6.3 MMcf/d of gas, according to CNH.

 Pemex this month also migrated the first of its 22 pre-reform oilfield service (OFS) contracts.
 The contract, with London-based Petrofac, is for two mature onshore fields in southern Mexico.